Zentar-Ai/Zentara-Code/README.md

 **d.
 Set Breakpoints & Investigate:**
 Suppose an array `[5, 2, 8, 1, 9, 4]` is sorted incorrectly.
-"Zentara, restart debugging for `testdata/merge_sort_buggy.debug.js`, stop at entry.
+"Zentara, restart debugging for `testdata/merge_sort_buggy.debug.js`.
 Set a breakpoint at the start of the `mergeSort` function in `testdata/merge_sort_buggy.debug.js`.
 Set another breakpoint where `mergeSort` is called with `[5, 2, 8, 1, 9, 4]` (within the script's test calls).
 Continue."